MichaIng/DietPi-Docs/docs/software/wifi_hotspot.md

     The requirements are:

     - 1x Ethernet connection
     - 1x Supported USB WiFi adapter or onboard WiFi.
 This may vary depending on device and available WiFi drivers/modules.
-However, common adapters (e.g.: Realtek) should be fine.
+However, common adapters (e.g.: Atheros) should be fine.

 === "Connection credentials"